 Allied Insurance Discounts

 Some of the unique discounts available through Allied include:

 Vanishing Deductible: Allied’s vanishing deductible lets you earn a smaller deductible through safe driving.
 Each year you go accident-free, your deductible will drop by $100, up to a maximum of $500 in savings.

 Total Loss Deductible Waiver: Allied also offers a total loss deductible waiver, which lets you avoid paying your deductible if your vehicle is totaled (i.e. declared a total loss).

 Bundling Discounts: Allied offers home, auto, and life insurance.
 Customers can save by bundling multiple policies together.

-Single Deductible: If you have home and auto insurance with Allied, then you pay only one deductible for a single incident.
+Single Deductible: If you have home and auto insurance with Allied, you pay only one deductible for a single incident.

 Emergency Lockout Coverage: Customers with a home and auto insurance bundle through Allied will receive bonus emergency lockout coverage, which means Allied will pay for a locksmith to unlock your car or home.